FAQ – United States

 - Meeting-related expenses (must be detailed in budget)

-There may be instances in which the requester of a grant needs to make changes to the previously approved activities.
+There may be instances in which the requester of a grant needs to propose changes to the previously approved activities.
 Following are examples of modifications where a Change of Scope form would be required:

-- Dates or locations
+- Dates or locations of any event

 - Learning objectives, level of outcomes collected, or accreditation hours